encoredev/encore/docs/develop/testing.md

 ---
+seotitle: Automated testing for your backend application
+seodesc: Learn how create automated tests for your microservices backend application, and run them automatically on deploy using Go and Encore.
 title: Automated testing
 subtitle: Confidence at speed
 ---

 Go comes with excellent built-in support for automated tests.
 Encore builds on top of this foundation, and lets you write tests in exactly the same way.
-We won't cover how to write tests here; see [the official Go docs](https://golang.org/pkg/testing/) for that.
+We won't cover the basics of how to write tests here, see [the official Go docs](https://golang.org/pkg/testing/) for that.
+Let's instead focus on the difference between testing in Encore compared to a standard Go application.

-The main difference is that due to Encore requiring an extra compilation step, you must run your tests using `encore test` instead of `go test`.
-This is a wrapper that compiles the Encore app and then runs `go test`, and supports all the same flags that the `go test` command does.
+The main difference is that since Encore requires an extra compilation step, you must run your tests using `encore test` instead of `go test`.
+This is a wrapper that compiles the Encore app and then runs `go test`.
+It supports all the same flags that the `go test` command does.

 For example, use `encore test ./...` to run tests in all sub-directories,